Programming-0101/TheBook/Topic/A/ReadMe.md

 The `public` keyword is an "Access Modifier", but for now just think of it as saying that other parts of our code will be able to access it and use it freely.

 A class describes something of interest to our program.
 Describing things of interest to our program is referred to as "Modeling", and is a big part of *Object Oriented Design* (OOD).

+## Avoiding Collisions

+Given the notion that C# lets us define